emreunal2/notepad/Management Portal APIs/Jira/jira.md

-# **Jira API Documantion**
+# **Jira API Documentation**

-This documantion writed by Emre Unal for Londonist Global Management Portal.
+This documentation writed by Emre Unal for Londonist Global Management Portal.

 ## **Authentication and authorization**